-A student-athlete, coach, and/or employee of Cal State Northridge may not provide information to individuals involved in any type of gambling concerning sporting events.
-In addition, student-athletes, coach and employees of Cal State Northridge Athletics Department may not solicit or accept any wager on any intercollegiate, professional and amateur athletics content.
+A student-athlete, coach, and/or employee of CSUN may not provide information to individuals involved in any type of gambling concerning sporting events.
+In addition, student-athletes, coaches and employees of CSUN Athletics Department may not solicit or accept any wager on any intercollegiate, professional and amateur athletics content.
 Participation in any activities associated with organized gambling may render a student-athlete ineligible or result in severe disciplinary action for a coach or athletics administrator.

 As soon as a student-athlete becomes a prospect, your status as an "athletics representative" subjects you to all NCAA regulations.
-The NCAA mandates your compliance with the strict guidelines so as not to jeopardize the prospective or enrolled student-athlete's eligibility or the integrity of Cal State Northridge.
+The NCAA mandates your compliance with the strict guidelines so as not to jeopardize the prospective or enrolled student-athlete's eligibility or the integrity of CSUN.